yousefelassal/quote-cron/README.md

 > We are all inclined to judge ourselves by our ideals; others, by their acts.

 > Life's most persistent and urgent question is, 'What are you doing for others?'

+> There are many ways of going forward, but only one way of standing still.